dsgelab/finregistry-matrices/README.md

 ### Output

 Output matrices are formatted similarly as to what is described above for the drug and endpoint matrices.
 Output is written into the path defined in the config file.
+Notice that output is only written for variables that are included in the `FeatureFile`.
 Also a log file is written including the config used to evoke the script and possible warnings.
-It is recommended to check the log file after each run.
 Checks performed are listed below.

 ### Checks